ouya/docs/content-review-guidelines.md

 Your game should continue to work even if a network connection goes down (excluding any online functionality, of course).

-All games must function on a retail OUYA device, without modifications to hardware or software.
+All games must function on a retail `Forge TV` device, without modifications to hardware or software.

 The size of the initial Game’s download (the .apk file) should be 1.2 GB or less.
 If a Game requires additional files or assets, they should be delivered via your own servers.

 Games should run in full-screen mode and be playable in 720p and 1080p (it is TV ya know).

-Games should follow the OUYA [Interface Guidelines](https://devs.ouya.tv/developers/docs/interface-guidelines), including the names of the controller buttons and related UI standards.
+Games should follow the `Cortex TV` [Interface Guidelines](https://devs.ouya.tv/developers/docs/interface-guidelines), including the names of the controller buttons and related UI standards.

-##OUYA Content Ratings
+##Cortex TV Content Ratings

 To help expedite your game’s review, we ask that you assign a content rating to your game that reflects the appropriateness of its content for different audiences.
 The rating scale is as follows: